irenapopova/WORKSHOPS-DCI/JS-Workshops/Object.md

+#### JavaScript Workshop  OOP - Part 2
 ![Alt Text](https://media.giphy.com/media/1C8bHHJturSx2/giphy.gif)

+👉 The core idea in object-oriented programming is to divide programs into smaller pieces and make each piece responsible for managing its own state.
 ### JavaScript Objects
 Like many other languages, JavaScript involves programming objects, so we can say it's an object-oriented language.
 It provides a number of predefined objects while also letting you create your own.